mozillaarchive/deuxdrop/deploy/puppet/README.md

 code will be forced onto the target from our local checkout rather than pulled from the internet.

+## Directory Purposes

+Everything is best practices obeyin' save for:

+- module-bundles: All of its children are added as module-paths.
+It exists because puppet-npm's repo has the module itself in a subdir.

 ## Goals (Things not to lose when improving this)